JTabb1213/myWebsite/README.md

 <details>
 	<summany>Software Design</summary>

-* While building this website, it taught me how important it was to follow good design organization and patterns to make the ease the development process and make the application run smoothly.
+* While building this website, it taught me how important it was to follow good design organization and patterns to ease the development process.
-*
+* One design pattern that I followed was the single responsibility principle.
+This meant separating each module so that each one performs only one specific task.
+This helped me g
 </details>